 The studio classes require purchase of art supplies, each student is responsible to purchase their own supplies while in Siena.

-New Fall 2017 Fashion classes offered in Siena
+Fall 2017 Fashion classes offered in Siena

 Students live with local host families.
 We devote great time and care to the selection of host families as well as the process of matching families and students.
 Some of our host families have been with the program for many years and are highly rated by students.
+(Student leave the home for the ten day break and must find other accomidations.)

 Trips and Excursions